reeveugm/UEB_Parameter_Calculator/README.md

 # UEB_Parameter_Calculator
-This repository contain code for running calculation for urbane morphologic, geometric, geographic, dan demographic parameter of Urban area given the geometry of area.
+This repository contains code for running calculations for morphologic, geometric, geographic, and demographic parameters of an Urban area given the geometry of the area.